alessandraalpino/udacity-starbucks/README.md

 * Profile: information about the clientes
 * Transcript: information about the events

-Therefore, we'll try to answer the following questions based on this datasets:
+Therefore, we’ll try to answer the following questions based on this datasets:

 1. Is there a correlation between income and amount of completed offers?
 2. What is the proportion of clients who have completed offers based on their age?
 3. What is the proportion of clients who have completed offers based on their income?
+4. What is the proportion of clients who have completed offers based on their gender?
+5. What is the proportion of clients who have completed offers based on the offer type?

+This approach won’t be using a machine learning model.
+The suggestion will be build based on the data analysis.

 -> [Here](https://medium.com/@alessandraalpino/starbucks-capstone-analysis-8f35db1e70a9) you can read my article on Medium about this analysis.